Mujeres Activas en Letras y Cambio Social: Organization

-MALCS Summer Institute gives people who are members the chance to reflect on the progress they've made throughout the years and welcomes those who want to impact the organization and their community.
-It is important to bring the issues they face such as misogyny, unequal pay, and reproductive rights up to strive for change.
-This year 2023 Summer Institute was inspired by their struggles, in bringing our histories together to continue our efforts in activism.
-Their Summer Institutes are focused on creating new ways of resistance and growth of their organization as they've done in the past 40 years.
 MALCS also provides articles and news updates to keep their community informed.

 History

 Formation

 MALCS was established in 1982 as a result of the lack of Latina women in higher education and the overall lack of unequal access to education.
 Not to mention how Chicanos believed that creating more educational opportunities would challenge the system.
 Chicana women were huge contributors to the Chicano Movement, yet their efforts were barely acknowledged thereby creating a space where women could come together and share their perspectives and ideas to change society.
 The founder, Adaljiza Sosa-Riddel, was an early advocate for Chicanas and wanted to start fighting for these changes along with historian, Antonia Castaneda.
 Another historian Cynthia Orozco, helped organize the first Southern California MALCS meeting at Pomona College.
 MALCS formed its first declaration a year after its establishment which confirmed the organization and affirmed its dedication to standing up for Chicanas and their activism.
 The declaration mentions and recognizes working families and their struggles which is the inspiration of many to fight race, class, and gender oppression.

-MALCS also has chapters at different universities but the first one was set at the University of Texas at San Antonio founded also by Antonia Castaneda. who has been the biggest advocate and sponsor for MALCS.
-University of Texas at San Antonio and the University of Texas at El Paso are the two main Texas chapters that have been active and it has also been where they host their summer institutes and at many other institutions.
-With the help of Latina professionals in higher education they are able to influence young Latina women to reach a higher level of learning and help the word of MALCS expand elsewhere.
-This expansion has helped the organization gain recognition and has allowed them to host more summer institutes and also create their first journal, Chicana/Latina Studies.
+MALCS has chapters at several universities, the first such chapter being founded at the University of Texas at San Antonio by Antonia Castaneda.
+The organisation has gone on to create its own journal, Chicana/Latina Studies.